jupyterlab/jupyterlab-desktop/user-guide.md

 # Changing the Python Environment used by JupyterLab Desktop

 JupyterLab Desktop comes with a bundled Python environment which has the essential Python packages for scientific computing and data science workflows.
-For more advanced use cases and specific needs, you can set the Python environment used by JupyterLab Desktop to another `conda` or `venv` virtual environment available on your computer.
-This feature also allows you to reuse the same Python environment, that has your custom package installations, when you upgrade to a newer version of JupyterLab Desktop.
+For more advanced use cases and specific needs, you can set the Python environment used by JupyterLab Desktop to another `conda`, `venv`, or `pyenv` virtual environment available on your computer.
+This feature also enables you to reuse the same Python environment, that has your custom package installations, when you upgrade to a newer version of JupyterLab Desktop.
 You can change the Python environment by following the steps below.

 - Active Python environment info is shown on the status bar.
 If you hover on it you will see the details of the environment such as its path and certain package versions.